 At the forefront of research efforts at the University of Kentucky, is the construction of a $265 million dollar, multidisciplinary research building.
 Expected to be completed in 2018, the space will be dedicated to addressing health challenges and disparities in Kentucky.

 In this recent "Behind the Blue" podcast, UK Vice President for Research Lisa Cassis joined Amy Jones-Timoney and Kody Kiser of UK Public Relations and Marketing to discuss the new facility and the impact it will have on innovation and collaboration.
 Cassis talks about her personal journey into research, bringing together viewpoints from different fields to drive new discoveries, and the importance of clinical trials through UK’s Center for Clinical and Translational Science.
+Text transcript.